wolfy5878/DSI09Capstone2-SupervisedLearning/README.md

 # DSI09Capstone2-SupervisedLearning

+THIS REPO IS CURRENTLY A WORK IN PROGRESS.

 My second capstone project for the Thinkful Data Science Immersion program (DSI09) to demonstrate my grasp of the material related to Supervised Learning.

 The overall goal of this project is to